 As with Murray and his McLaren, he told us he also wanted a car of two characters.
 ‘It will have a new level of performance on road or track compared with any other road car.
 At the same time, it’s comfortable if you’re stuck in traffic or cruising the motorway.’

 Performance and specs

 The Valkyrie will be the fastest road car ever.
 In track guise (on slicks) it aims to match the lap times of a Formula 1 car.
-Final specifications of the car are still being finalised – first deliveries are still a year away – but the power output is likely to be between 1050 and 1100bhp, and weight between 1050 and 1100kg.
+Final specifications of the car are still being finalised – first deliveries are still a year away – but the power output is now confirmed at 1000bhp (presumably a little more once the hybrid specs are released, and weight between 1050 and 1100kg.

 Newey says they were hoping for 1000kg, but won’t quite achieve it.
 (So was Murray with the F1: he told us it was the only metric he failed to deliver.)
 Naturally the car has a carbonfibre monocoque, bodywork and suspension, made using Formula 1-standard materials and construction.

 The all-new engine is a bespoke naturally aspirated 6.5-litre V12 from Cosworth.
 ‘The engine had to be bespoke,’ Newey says.
 ‘We spent a lot of time looking at the obvious alternatives to a normally aspirated V12 or a turbo V6 or V8.
 We came to the conclusion that from a technical standpoint a V12 was the best solution because although the engine itself is heavier it is actually a much easier package to install.